 - Minimum 5000 words

-It is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary, University of London.
-It is also open to LLM students at Queen Mary as well as outside participants.
+This module is compulsory for students undertaking the Postgraduate Diploma International Dispute Resolution or Postgraduate Diploma International Commercial Arbitration (Distance Learning) at Queen Mary University of London.
+It is also open to LLM students at Queen Mary University of London as well as outside participants.

 How to Book

-External applicants and Queen Mary LLM students should book online via the Queen Mary e-shop.
-Current QM Diploma students do not need to book as attendance is included in their programme.
+External applicants and Queen Mary University of London LLM students should book online at our Online Shop.
+Current QMUL Diploma students do not need to book as attendance is included in their programme.